We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Festool 574432 Domino Joiner DF 500 Q-Set

-The Festool 574432 Domino joiner might not be exactly a biscuit joiner, but it’s one of the best tools for similar joinery in furniture and woodworking.
-The Domino uses Festool-specific hardwood tenons (candy-bar-shaped inserts that take the place of traditional biscuits).
+The Festool 574432 Domino joiner might not exactly be a biscuit joiner, but it’s one of the best tools for similar joinery in furniture and woodworking.
+The Domino uses Festool-specific hardwood tenons, which are candy-bar-shaped inserts that take the place of traditional biscuits.
 Instead of a circular blade, it has a drill bit-like spiral cutter to bore the mortises.
-This allows users to adjust the depth to prevent it from poking through a workpiece while still getting plenty of surface area for glue.
+This allows users to adjust the depth to prevent it from poking through a workpiece while still offering plenty of surface area for glue.

 This kit comes with a carrying case and several guides and fences.
 Shoppers should know, however, that the floating tenons (Festool calls them Dominoes) may not be as readily available as biscuits.